 - Health and Physical Education

-In addition to these subjects, students with the necessary academic ability, may have the opportunity of completing aa semester length, Headstart Program, first year university subject.
-The subjects that are available will be based again on student interest.
+In addition to these subjects, students with the necessary academic ability, may have the opportunity of completing a semester length, Headstart Program, first-year university subject.
+The subjects that are available will be based on student interest.

 Vocational Education and School Based Traineeships

 Students, on application, will have the opportunity to undertake additional studies in Vocational Education units online and also School-Based Traineeships.
-Students are able to undertake a Diploma of Business on the School campus through a partnering arrangement with a vocational education provider.
+Students are able to enrol in a Diploma of Business on the School campus through a partnering arrangement with a vocational education provider.